codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 4. Go to **Integrations**.

-5. **Sign out from GitHub and sign in again** to reconnect your GitHub Account.
+5. **Sign out from GitHub and sign in again** to reconnect your GitHub account.

 #### **Invalid authorization code on Firefox and Safari**

 Safari and Firefox block popups by default.
-Please make sure you give the domain permission (through browser settings) or refresh the page after you opened the popup and try again.
+Please make sure you give the domain permission (through the browser settings) or refresh the page after you opened the popup and try again.
     </WrapContent>
     <WrapContent>